PC Card: Form factors

 Type-IV cards, introduced by Toshiba, were not officially standardized or sanctioned by the PCMCIA.
 These cards are 16 mm thick.

 Bus

 Left: connector of a 16-bit ISA-based PC Card.
 Right: connector of a 32-bit PCI-based CardBus PC Card.
 Usually, CardBus PC Card slots are compatible with the ISA-based PC Cards, but not the other way around.

 Original

 The original standard was defined for both 5 V and 3.3 volt cards, with 3.3 V cards having a key on the side to prevent them from being inserted fully into a 5 V-only slot.
 Some cards and some slots operate at both voltages as needed.
-The original standard was built around an 'enhanced' 16-bit ISA bus platform.
-A newer version of the PCMCIA standard is CardBus (see below), a 32-bit version of the original standard.
-In addition to supporting a wider bus of 32 bits (instead of the original 16), CardBus also supports bus mastering and operation speeds up to 33 MHz.
+The original standard was built around an "enhanced" 16-bit ISA bus platform.

 CardBus

 CardBus are PCMCIA 5.0 or later (JEIDA 4.2 or later) 32-bit PCMCIA devices, introduced in 1995 and present in laptops from late 1997 onward.
 CardBus is effectively a 32-bit, 33 MHz PCI bus in the PC Card design.
 CardBus supports bus mastering, which allows a controller on the bus to talk to other devices or memory without going through the CPU.
 Many chipsets, such as those that support Wi-Fi, are available for both PCI and CardBus.

 The notch on the left hand front of the device is slightly shallower on a CardBus device so, by design, a 32-bit device cannot be plugged into earlier equipment supporting only 16-bit devices.
 Most new slots accept both CardBus and the original 16-bit PC Card devices.
 CardBus cards can be distinguished from older cards by the presence of a gold band with eight small studs on the top of the card next to the pin sockets.

 The speed of CardBus interfaces in 32-bit burst mode depends on the transfer type: in byte mode, transfer is 33 MB/s; in word mode it is 66 MB/s; and in dword (double-word) mode 132 MB/s.